Justine Waddell: Career

 Waddell has divided her work between stage and screen.
 Amongst her roles to date have been her performance as Sasha opposite Ralph Fiennes and Bill Paterson in the Almeida Theatre's London production of Ivanov (1997), Countess Nordston in Anna Karenina (1997), Tess in a London Weekend Television production of Tess of the D'Urbervilles (1998), Julia Bertram in Mansfield Park (1999), Estella in Great Expectations, Nina in a Royal Shakespeare Company production of The Seagull by Anton Chekhov (2000), for which she was nominated for an Ian Charleson award and Molly Gibson in the television mini series Wives and Daughters for which she won a Broadcasting Press Guild Best Actress award.
 She played Mary Heller in the American film, Dracula 2000.
 In 2002 she starred in The One and Only.
 She won a Prism Award for Best Actress for her portrayal of Natalie Wood in The Mystery of Natalie Wood, a 2004 TV movie directed by Peter Bogdanovich.
-In 2006 Waddell starred alongside Jason Statham and Ryan Phillipe in Chaos.
-During the same year, she co-starred with Lee Pace in Tarsem Singh’s The Fall.
+In 2005 Waddell starred alongside Jason Statham and Ryan Phillipe in Chaos.
+During the same year, she co-starred with Lee Pace in Tarsem Singh's The Fall.

 In 2011, Waddell had a starring role in Mishen, which is a Russian science fiction film directed by Alexander Zeldovich and written by Vladimir Sorokin.
-Mishen had its world premiere at the Berlin International Film Festival and then a gala premiere at the Moscow International Film Festival.
-This would be her last acting role before her retirement.

-In 2014, Waddell was on the jury of the Festival of European Film "Voices" in Vologda, Russia.

-In 2015, she was on the jury of the Eurasia International Film Festival in Kazakhstan alongside jury chairman Abderrahmane Sissako and South Korean film director Kim Dong-ho.
-She also took part in the BBC New Year film programme to discuss women in film with Francine Stock, Elizabeth Karlson and Carol Morley.
+In the early 2020s Waddell turned to screenwriting and producing films.
+She produced Force Of Nature Natalia (2019) about Royal Ballet principal dancer Natalia Osipova.
+She also produced Janine Jansen: Falling for Stradivari about Janine Jansen and Antonio Pappano and their journey to record an album on 12 of the world’s rarest Stradivari violins.
+The film won the prestigious Czech Television Prize at the 2021 Golden Prague Awards.
+Both films were directed by BAFTA and Grierson winning documentary maker Gerry Fox.

+In 2026 she wrote the screenplay for and produced Virginia Woolf’s Night & Day, based on Virginia Woolf’s second novel.

-She is also the founder and director of the streaming platform Klassiki, a curated collection of the best of Eastern European cinema from Eastern Europe, the Caucasus, and Central Asia whilst also spotlighting the countries of the former Soviet Union,.
+She is also the founder and director of the streaming platform Klassiki, a curated collection of the best of Eastern European cinema from Eastern Europe, the Caucasus, and Central Asia whilst also spotlighting the countries of the former Soviet Union.